 The sensor cable can measure the ambient temperature of the greenhouse.
-The compact design of this heater makes it easier for you to place it anywhere in the greenhouse.
+This heater’s compact design makes it easier to place it anywhere in the greenhouse.

 The floor-standing keeps the heater slightly raised from the floor of the greenhouse.

 This is indeed a reliable heater that will last for several years.
-It’s inexpensive to operate compared to other brands, which saves you a lot of money if you are planning to use the heater continuously during the winter months.
+It’s inexpensive to operate compared to other brands, saving you a lot of money if you plan to use the heater continuously during the winter months.

 It’s easy to operate because it comes with two dials.
 One is for adjusting the thermostat, and the other is for heating and ventilation.

 The dial and the extra remote ensure accurate and effortless temperature control.